HQSquantumsimulations/qoqo/README.md

 roqoqo provides:

+* A `Circuit` struct to represent quantum circuits
-* A circuit struct to represent quantum programs
+* A `QuantumProgram` enum to represent quantum programs using different measurement methods
-* Single-Qubit, Two-Qubit and Multi-Qubit Operations that can be executed (decomposed) on any universal quantum computer
+* Structs representing single-qubit, two-qubit, multi-qubit and measurement operations that can be executed (decomposed) on any universal quantum computer
-* PRAGMA Operations that only apply to certain hardware, simulators or annotate circuits with additional information
+* Structs representing so-called PRAGMA operations that only apply to certain hardware, simulators or annotate circuits with additional information
-* Classical Registers and Measurement operations to use with a quantum program
+* Enums that group operations based on the properties of operations (*e.g.* `Operation` for all operations or `SingleQubitGateOperation` for all unitary operations acting on a single qubit)
+* Support for symbolic variables
+* Readout based on classical registers
-* Measurement structs for evaluating observable measurements based on projective measurements from quantum hardware or simulator readouts
+* Measurement structs for evaluating observable measurements based on raw readout date returned by quantum computer backends
-* A Backend trait defining a standard for interfacing from qoqo to other toolkits, hardware and simulators that can return measured values
+* An `EvaluatingBackend` trait defining a standard for interfacing from qoqo to hardware and simulators that can return measured values
+* A `Device` trait defining a standard to obtain connectivity information and a noise model for quantum computing devices
-* Serialize and deserialize support for circuits and measurement information via the serde crate.
+* Serialize and deserialize support for `Circuit` and `QuantumProgram` via the serde crate.

 This software is still in the beta stage.
 Functions and documentation are not yet complete and breaking changes can occur.